-who drank gin and laudanum, and inflicted various tortures on her guests and her stepdaughter, all because of her morose brooding over having "No Ring, No Ring Finger, No Husband."
+A missing part of the anatomy also had a place in "No Ring, No Ring Finger, No Husband": An unscheduled flight landed Jack and Doc in the sea off a small Pacific island.
+Soon they found themselves in the clutches of an old crone who drank gin and laudanum, and inflicted various tortures on her guests and her stepdaughter, all because of her morose brooding over having "No Ring, No Ring Finger, No Husband."
 She had no ring finger because when a spot of leprosy appeared on the digit, she chopped it off with an ax.
 Memory fails me as to why she had no husband, but I have my suspicions.

-In "Bury Your Dead, Arizona," a freight train took them to the town of that savory name (they were escaping police questions about a previous adventure), and there the Three Comrades stayed until they cleared up the matter of the incredibly fat magician known as the Maestro. who was terrorizing the village by turning his gorgeous assistant, Natasha, into a werewolf.
+In "Bury Your Dead, Arizona," a freight train took them to the town of that savory name (they were escaping police questions about a previous adventure), and there the Three Comrades stayed until they cleared up the matter of the incredibly fat magician known as the Maestro, who was terrorizing the village by turning his gorgeous assistant, Natasha, into a werewolf.

-One story on I Love a Mystery proved so popular with the audience that it was retold several times, with slight variations in the international cast, Originally, it was Jack and Doc and Reggie who discovered the "Temple of Vampires."
+One story on I Love a Mystery proved so popular with the audience that it was retold several times, with slight variations in the international cast.
+Originally, it was Jack and Doc and Reggie who discovered the "Temple of Vampires."
 That was a well-constructed temple indeed.
 Its architecture may have resembled the Temple of the Jaguar on the Island of Skulls a bit, but it was actually built much closer to Earth than that, and on more solid foundations.
 The "Temple of Vampires" had such a solidity and reality that not only I but many people I know can still quote dialogue from this grandest of all blood-and-thunder adventures.

-I still recall the scene where Jack, Doc, and Reggie, with the trouble-prone Sunny Richards and Hermie, the boy who stowed away on their plane, were coming out of the jungle where the plane was forced down and came upon their first view of the "Temple of Vampires."
+I still recall the scene where Jack, Doc, and Reggie, with the trouble-prone Sunny Richards and Hermie, the boy who stowed away on their plane, were coming out of the jungle where the plane was forced down and come upon their first view of the "Temple of Vampires."

 DOC: Jack, Jack, lookee here, we're at the temple.

-REGGIE: Jove-just stepped right out of the jungle into the courtvard.
+REGGIE: Jove-just stepped right out of the jungle into the courtyard.